pkprathamkhanal/Redux/Documentation/Interfaces.md

 An `IReduction` needs a `reduce` method that makes the resulting problem from the starting problem.
 This function may also make a `gadgets` object.

-An `IReduction` should have a `mapSolutions` method that takes a solution certificate of the starting problem, and returns an equivalent solution certificate of the resulting problem.
+An `IReduction` also needs a `mapSolutions` method that takes a solution certificate of the starting problem, and returns an equivalent solution certificate of the resulting problem.

-An `IReduction` may also have `gadgets` field which is a mapping from a list of ids in the starting problem to a list of ids in the resulting problem that are made out of each other.
-Ids should be generated from a problem instance such that
+An `IReduction` also needs to have a `gadgets` field which is a way to tell the front end what parts of a problem are related to each other.
+Every problem instance has unique and consistent ids assigned to each element in them.
+Graph and boolean satisfiability problems automatically assign these ids.
+The gadgets field is an object that has a color that should be dislayed on mouse over, a list of ids in the starting problem, and a list of ids in the resulting problem, that should all be highlighted together.
+Typically the gadget field should be set up during the `reduce` funciton.